jtpgames/Locust_Scripts/README.md

 RAST Simulator and Load Tester Components (MASCOTS 2022)
 ---
-**Last change from: 25.06.2022**
+**Last change from: 31.10.2022**

-In our latest publication (currently in review), we explain our extension of this project.
+In our latest publication at MASCOTS 2022 (TODO: link), we explain our extension of this project.
 * We provide a regression model learned from log files using our RAST approach;
 * we improved the Simulator so that it uses the regression model to simulate processing times of the System-Under-Evaluation (SUE);
 * we built a [mininet](http://mininet.org/) topology to ease the process of reproducibly launching experiments.